 Quarterback A12 hands the ball to back A22 who sweeps to his left and crosses into the defensive secondary.
 Anticipating a tackle, he goes into a feet-first slide.
 Linebacker B55 dives and drives his forearm into the side of A22's head as he is sliding.
 The line judge drops his flag and reports to the referee a foul by B55 for targeting to the head-neck area of a defenseless player.
-RULING: Replay stops the game for a review of all aspects of this play.
-The review includes looking for an indicator of targeting, whether A22 was defenseless, and whether the contact to the head was forcible.
+RULING: Replay will review of all aspects including looking for an indicator of targeting, whether A22 was defenseless, and whether the contact to the head was forcible.
 Confirm ruling on the field of targeting and B55 is disqualified.